 2nd Friday after Winter Solstice

-This is the second of my weekly #RandomNatureConnection posts.
-Read more about this meme here and consider joining us if you love nature and blog about it.
+This essay on whether animals plan ahead is the second of my weekly #RandomNatureConnection posts.
+Read more about this meme here and consider joining us if you love nature, philosophical debate, and blog about it.

 Here’s a short Tweet you can use to invite others: